BetterBond Heat Lock Frequently Asked Questions

 Can I use Heat Lock for seaming two or more veneers together?

 Bookmatching or any other veneer seaming technique can be very difficult with Heat Lock due to veneer shrinkage from the heat of the iron.
-However, there is a work-around" for the problem.
+However, there is a possible "work-around" for the problem.
 To solve the shrinking problem, you can place a straight piece of clothes hanger wire about 2" away from the seam.
 Then iron down the seam.
 Next, pull the clothes hanger wire out and iron down the bubble that it left behind.
 This will force the seam tight.
-This technique requires a bit of practice but it does work well.
+This technique requires a bit of practice but it does work well once you get an idea of how much shrinking will occur from the iron.

 What kind of